ralfgraef/tictactoejava/README.md

 # tictactoejava

- A simple java Tic-Tac_toe-Game just to remember the basic patterns of java.
+ A simple java Tic-Tac_Toe-Game just to remember the basic patterns of java.

 Screenshot: